Jind Kaur: Family

-Jind Kaur Aulakh was born in Chachar, Gujranwala, the daughter of Manna Singh Aulakh, into an Aulakh Jat family the overseer of the royal kennels.
-She had an elder brother, Jawahar Singh Aulakh and an elder sister, Bibiji Aas Kaur Ji, who married Sardar Jawala Singh Padhania, the Chief of Padhana in the Lahore District.
+Jind Kaur was born in Chachar, Gujranwala, the daughter of Manna Singh, into an Aulakh Jat family the overseer of the royal kennels.
+She had an elder brother, Jawahar Singh Aulakh and an elder sister, Aas Kaur, who married Sardar Jawala Singh Padhania, the Chief of Padhana in the Lahore District.
 Manna Singh extolled Jind Kaur's beauty and virtues to Maharaja Ranjit Singh, who summoned and married her in 1835 by sending his 'arrow and sword' to the village.
 On 6 September 1838 she gave birth to her only child, Duleep Singh.

 On 7 June 1864 Duleep Singh married Bamba Müller, daughter of Ludwig and Sofia Müller, by whom he had four sons, one of whom died in infancy, and three daughters.
 After the death of his first wife he married Ada Wetherill, daughter of Charles and Sarah Wetherill, and had two more daughters.
 All his children died without issue.
 Sophia Alexandra Duleep Singh, Duleep Singh's daughter from his first marriage, was active in the suffragette movement in the United Kingdom.